 Here are some people I couldn't reply to:

 Pandaswearglass: Woops!
 Haha, I actually thought when I was writing that bit about Jane Eyre that I'm totally spoiling this for someone.
 And it was you!
 But, well, it wasn't really me, it was Sherlock.
-He's kind of a dick sometimes.

 On a side note: Apparently Jane Eyre is one of the books that is seen in his flat, in BBC Sherlock.
-Some nice person on tumblr made a whole list of the books that can be found and identified in the show.
+Some nice person on the internet made a whole list of the books that can be found and identified in the show.
 I think it's kind of...telling that Jane Eyre was one of the novels.